Book

 Whilst I like every chapter in the book, I must admit that I learnt a lot of very interesting concepts during the research and interviews for this topic.
 It is one of those concepts where you can see that if we can live in harmony with nature, balancing between the trees, the bees, and the beans…we can sustainably live almost infinitively on this planet because of the amazing regenerative nature of our ecosystem.

-The Story of Kai Tak Airport
+The Story of B Movement

 The Know-it-all Consumer